johnwesleyquintero/scalesmart/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Make your changes and commit them with clear messages.
+4. Ensure your code adheres to the project's code style and documentation standards as outlined in the [Developer Guide](src/developer-guide.md).
-4. Submit a pull request.
+5. Submit a pull request.

 ## License